jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

     @dev _data.target The amount that the project wants to payout during a funding cycle.
 Sent as a wad (18 decimals).
     @dev _data.currency The currency of the `target`.
 Send 0 for ETH or 1 for USD.
     @dev _data.duration The duration of the funding cycle for which the `target` amount is needed.
 Measured in days.
 Send 0 for cycles that are reconfigurable at any time.
+    @dev _data.weight The weight of the funding cycle.
+      This number is interpreted as a wad, meaning it has 18 decimal places.
+      The protocol uses the weight to determine how many tokens to mint upon receiving a payment during a funding cycle.
+      A value of 0 means that the weight should be inherited and potentially discounted from the currently active cycle if possible.
+Otherwise a weight of 0 will be used.
+      A value of 1 means that no tokens should be minted regardless of how many ETH was paid.
+The protocol will set the stored weight value to 0.
+      A value of 1 X 10^18 means that one token should be minted per ETH received.
     @dev _data.discountRate A number from 0-1000000000 indicating how valuable a contribution to this funding cycle is compared to previous funding cycles.
       If it's 0, each funding cycle will have equal weight.
       If the number is 900000000, a contribution to the next funding cycle will only give you 10% of tickets given to a contribution of the same amoutn during the current funding cycle.